kalyncoose/Postr/README.md

 The blockchain for Postr was setup and tested in a local Ethereum testnet using [Ganache](https://www.trufflesuite.com/ganache).
 It communicates over an RPC Server at `http://127.0.0.1:7545`.
 The gif below shows the accounts, blocks, transactions and contracts associated with the testnet.
 The `Post` contract is what initiates the "tweet" and stores the message on the blockchain.
 For example, you can see the hex stored is `0x746573742061626320313233` which translates to `test abc 123` in UTF-8.

 ![testnet.gif](testnet.gif)

+## Considerations
+Postr was created as an exhibition to show the potential of a decentralized social media platform.
+Currently, Ethereum 1.0 requires a small gas fee in order to submit smart contracts to the blockchain.
+This gas fee is used to compensate the miner with a reward when the block is processed.
+This system is called "Proof of Work," but Ethereum 2.0 will move to a staking model.
+The new staking system should bring the barrier-to-entry to a minimum, where currently paying a fee to post a message is not a viable model.

+## Upgrades
+Future upgrades to Postr may include:
+* Integrate [InterPlanetary File System](https://ipfs.io/) (IPFS) to post decentralized media content, such as images or videos
+* Add the ability to post multiple messages, dynamically creating a list of posts
+* Create a NoSQL database to store Transaction Hashes, which can be used to dynamically populate posts
+* Provide Gravatar option for users to help recognize each other
+* And much more